-- Impacts from worsening climate change, particularly in the form of extreme heat, extreme precipitation and flooding; drought; changes to stream temperature and snowpack; aquatic habitat degradation from flash flooding; and wildfire and wildfire smoke. - Threats to the resilience of Bellevue's various sectors from climate impacts, including: buildings and energy systems; cultural resources and practices; economic development; ecosystems; emergency management and response; human health; land use and development; transportation and infrastructure; utilities (including solid waste, wastewater, and stormwater management); and water resources. - Increased vulnerability of historically marginalized groups to climate impacts as a result of social inequity that lowers adaptive capacity of communities, including Black, Indigenous and People of Color communities, communities of recent immigrants, low-income households, and households who do not speak English.
-Other groups, including children, older adults and people with disabilities, may also be more vulnerable to climate impacts due to underlying health conditions that lower adaptive capacity. - Potential for degradation of environmentally sensitive (critical) areas and wetlands from worsening climate change, presenting further threats to the habitat of culturally and historically important species, including salmon.
+- Impacts from worsening climate change, particularly in the form of extreme heat, extreme precipitation and flooding; drought; changes to stream temperature and snowpack; and wildfire and wildfire smoke. - Threats to the resilience of Bellevue's various sectors from climate impacts, including: buildings and energy systems; cultural resources and practices; economic development; ecosystems; emergency management and response; human health; land use and development; transportation and infrastructure; utilities (including solid waste, wastewater, and stormwater management); and water resources. - Increased vulnerability of historically marginalized groups to climate impacts as a result of social inequity that lowers adaptive capacity, including Black, Indigenous and People of Color communities, communities of recent immigrants, low-income households, and households who do not speak English.
+Other groups, including children, older adults, and people with disabilities, may also